graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 If you aren't too worried about precision, then this might be a good method to steal the lookup table from.

-The Perl Config Method
+Perl Config Method
 ------------------------

-Sequeing nicely from the last `Perl` approach, we are instead going to use the core `Config` module.
+Sequeing nicely from the last `perl` approach, we are instead going to use the core `Config` module.
 Here is my modified version of this lookup:

 ```perl
 $ perl -MConfig -e 'if ($Config{byteorder} =~ /^1/) {print "Little-Endianness\n"} else {print "Big-Endianness\n"};'
 Little-Endianness
 ```

-You can read more about this module on the [`Config Documentation Page`](https://perldoc.perl.org/Config.html#b).
-It is definitely worth knowing about for things beyond determining endianness as well.
+You can read more about this valuable module on the [`Config Documentation Page`](https://perldoc.perl.org/Config.html#b).

 ### Breaking it down
 I pulled the source for Sun's version of the `Config` module, just to spice things up some, but sadly it seems to follow the same pattern as `dpkg-architecture` in that it performs a lookup based on CPU type.